Rohland/barky/README.md

 It runs a custom set of evaluators (configured in simple markup using YAML) with (current) support for the following checks:

-- **web**: Evaluate any accessible site and validate status code, response time, TLS certificate (including upcoming expiry) and optionally response content
+- **web**: Evaluate any accessible site and validate status code, response time, TLS certificate (including upcoming expiry) and optionally response content (response includes, regular expression matches and JSON evaluation)
 - **sumo**: Runs custom Sumo Logic queries and evaluates results based on validator configuration
-- **mysql**: Runs custom mysql queries and evaluates results based on validator configuration
+- **mysql**: Runs custom mysql queries and evaluates results based on trigger configuration
-- **shell**: Runs a custom shell script and evaluates results based on validator configuration
+- **shell**: Runs a custom shell script and evaluates results based on trigger configuration

 Evaluations supported: